prissmmnlp/dfci_msk_teacher_student_medonc/README.md

 To run inference, use the file 4_external_medonc_inference.ipynb.
 You will need a dataset containing a column labeled "text", in which each observation corresponds to the oncologist note on which you would like to run inference.

 Student model weights can be obtained from https://huggingface.co/kenlkehl/dfci-student-medonc .
+A Docker image that will run inference on a synthetic dataset of five oncologist notes is also available there.

 The model will output predicted logits (log odds) that the following outcomes are present in each report:
 1) Any cancer